-Alexandra Tursi is social media strategist for Fletcher Allen Health Care in Burlington, VT.
+Alexandra Tursi is social media strategist for the UVM Medical Center in Burlington, VT.
 She is the former Director of Social Media at Kelliher Samets Volk, a marketing communications agency, where she worked for 5 years with clients in the energy, public health, higher education and sustainability spaces including Concept2, Crane & Co., Efficiency Vermont, Jeffrey Hollender Partners, Mercy College, National Grid, Vermont Department of Health, Vermont Student Assistance Corporation, Vtrim, and University of Vermont Continuing Education.

 She has lead social media workshops and lectures for organizations including Cornell University, University of Vermont and Champlain College as well as Burlington Social Media Day, Burlington School District, WCAX-TV, Vermont Department of Health, Vermont Specialty Food Association, Intervale Center and Vermont Fresh Network.
 She is a social media columnist for The Burlington Free Press and WCAX-TV.

 Her awards include the 2012 Silver Bell Award for Excellence in Crisis Communications from the Publicity Club of New England, the 2010 Summit Award for Excellence in Social Media, and the 2010 Rising Star Award from Vermont Business Magazine.

 Alexandra graduated from Cornell University in 2005 with a bachelor’s degree in Government.
 She is currently pursuing her Masters in Public Administration at University of Vermont where she is focusing on the intersection of public health and technology.
 Learn more at http://www.linkedin.com/in/alexandratursi